jimburton/scrabble/chapters/Chapter4.md

 `Trie` datatype.

-The freedoms map needs to be updated after each word is played -- each new word adds new playable positions but also may reduce the playable space around existing playable positions or remove them entirely.
+The freedoms map needs to be updated after each word is played -- each new word *adds* new playable positions but also may *reduce* the playable space around existing playable positions or remove playable spaces entirely.
 The figure below shows the freedoms on the board after the first move.
 The freedom of one of the positions with a tile on it is shown: `[(LeftD, 7), (RightD, 7)]`.
 In this case, all of the playable positions have the same freedom.

 ![](/images/freedoms0.png)